opnfv/kvmfornfv/docs/installationprocedure/kvm4nfv-cicd.release.notes.rst

 Abstract
 ========

-This document contains the release notes for the Colorado release of OPNFV when using KVM4NFV CICD process.
+This document contains the release notes for the Danube release of OPNFV when using KVM4NFV CICD process.

 Introduction
 ============